Force-Independent Distribution Of Correlated Neural Inputs To Hand Muscles During Three-Digit Grasping

 Digital Object Identifier (DOI)

 Poston, Brach; Dos, Alessander Danna; Jesunathadas, Mark; Hamm, Thomas M.; and Santello, Marco, "Force-Independent Distribution Of Correlated Neural Inputs To Hand Muscles During Three-Digit Grasping" (2010).
-Neurobiology.
+Translational Neuroscience.
 84.